aiidalab/aiidalab-widgets-base/README.md

 [AiiDAlab](https://materialscloud.org/aiidalab) applications typically involve some of following steps:

- * prepare the input for a calculation (e.g. an atomic structure)
+ * Prepare the input for a calculation (e.g. an atomic structure).
- * select computational resources and submit a calculation to AiiDA
+ * Select computational resources and submit a calculation to AiiDA.
- * monitor a running calculation
+ * Monitor a running calculation.
- * find and analyze the results of a calculation
+ * Find and analyze the results of a calculation.

 The AiiDAlab widgets help with these common tasks.